gy0nylee/gy0nylee.github.io/_pages/about.md

 About Me
 ======
-I am a Ph.D. student in Department of Statistics at EWHA Womans University, advised by Prof. Weonyoung Joo at ML Lab.
-I received my B.S. and M.S in Department of Statistics at EWHA Womans University.
+I am a Ph.D. student in Department of Statistics at EWHA Womans University, advised by Prof. [Weonyoung Joo](https://ml.ewha.ac.kr/professor) at [ML Lab](https://ml.ewha.ac.kr/main).
+I also received my B.S. and M.S in Department of Statistics at EWHA.
 I worked at Looko as an AI Engineer Intern in 2022.

 Education